geojeff/kivy-statecharts/README.md

 **broadcast communication** -- event-driven, with the capability to send an event that can trigger action across states.

-Now you can appreciate this, also form the Harel paper:
+Now you can appreciate this, also from the Harel paper:

     statecharts = state-diagrams + depth + orthogonality + broadcast-communication

 (where orthogonality implies functionality for handling concurrency as well).

-To attempt a paraphrase, we may say that statecharts add to basic state-diagrams the functionality to arrange states in a hierarchy, specifying which states are orthogonal to one another, which ones are concurrent with each other, and to write code for the states that responds to events delivered to the statechart, as discrete events that have narrow effect and as events that have broadcast effect across multiple related or concurrent states.
+To attempt a paraphrase:

+_Statecharts add to basic state-diagrams the functionality to arrange states in a hierarchy, specifying which states are independent of one another, which ones are concurrent with each other, and to write code for the states that responds to events delivered to the statechart as discrete action functions that have narrow effect.
+Events firing to the action functions may have broadcast effect across multiple related or concurrent states._

 Statecharts and Terminology in MVA/MVC Systems
 ----------------------------------------------